panodata/dwdweather2/README.md

     $ dwdweather weather 2667 2018021707

+To see what's going on, we recommend running the program with increased verbosity, like:

+    $ dwdweather -vvv weather 2667 2018021707

+To restrict the import to specified categories, run the program like:

+    $ dwdweather -vvv weather 2667 2018021707 --categories air_temperature,precipitation,pressure

 Finally, to drop the cache database before performing any work, use the "--reset-cache" option:

     $ dwdweather -vvv stations --reset-cache